The Complete Guide to Cathay Pacific First Class

 Use calendar searches

 To help speed up the search process, consider searching for Cathay Pacific First Class with a program that offers a calendar view.
-Your best bet is likely to go with either American Airlines AAdvantage or Alaska Mileage Plan.
+Your best bet is likely to go with either American Airlines AAdvantage or Atmos Rewards.

 For example, let’s say you had your eye on a First Class flight from Hong Kong to Paris.
 On the American Airlines page, simply enter in your routing, number of passengers, and a date, and then just make sure you click on “Redeem miles”.